MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 To get started using the Quantinuum provider on Azure Quantum, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

 > [!TIP]
-> Quantum jobs submitted under a Session have **exclusive access** to Quantinuum hardware until the 1 minute timeout.
+> Quantum jobs submitted under a session have **exclusive access** to Quantinuum hardware as long as you queue jobs within one minute from each other.
 After that, any job will be accepted and handled with the standard queueing and prioritization logic.
-For more information, see [Sessions in Azure Quantum](xref:microsoft.quantum.hybrid.interactive).
+For more information, see [sessions in Azure Quantum](xref:microsoft.quantum.hybrid.interactive).

 ## Syntax Checkers